-ITEM PROCEDURE V TIRES Look for damage.
+Item Procedure Tires Look for damage.
 Inspect inflation and tread wear.
-Refer to MAINTENANCE PROCEDURES .
-WHEELS AND LUG NUTS Look for damage.
+Refer to Maintenance Procedures .
+Wheels and lug nuts Look for damage.
 Twist each front wheel lug nut by hand to be sure it is not loose.
 Be sure the rear wheel axle nut is in place.
-DRIVE BELT Look for fraying, cuts, punctures and missing teeth.
+Drive belt Look for fraying, cuts, punctures and missing teeth.
 Verify alignment.
-For additional information, refer to MAINTENANCE PROCEDURES LEAKS Look under the vehicle for any leaks.
-STORAGE COMPARTMENT COVERS AND GLOVE BOX Pull to check that they are all properly latched.
-ACS REAR SUSPENSION (WITH MANUAL ADJUSTMENT) Verify inflation.
-Refer to BASIC PROCEDURES SEAT Ensure seat is properly latched.
-MIRRORS Clean and adjust: (see MIRRORS in EQUIPMENT).
-BRAKE PEDAL Press and make sure you feel firm resistance.
+For additional information, refer to Maintenance Procedures.
+Leaks Look under the vehicle for any leaks.
+Storage compartment covers and glove box Pull to check that they are all properly latched.
+ACS rear suspension (Base Models) Verify inflation.
+Refer to Basic Procedures.
+Seats Ensure seat is properly latched.
+Mirrors Clean and adjust: (see Mirrors in Equipment).
+Brake pedal Press and make sure you feel firm resistance.
 Pedal must fully return when released.
-THROTTLE HANDLE Twist several times.
+Throttle handle Twist several times.
 Be sure it operates freely and returns to idle position when released.

-ITEM PROCEDURE CLUTCH LEVER (SM6 MODEL) Adjust to your convenience (see PRIMARY CONTROLS).
-Squeeze to be sure it operates normally and fully returns when released.
-GEARSHIFT SELECTOR (SE6 MODEL) Be sure gearshift selector operates normally in both directions and returns to center when released.
-PASSENGER FOOTREST HEIGHT ADJUSTMENT Be sure the passenger is comfortable with the footrest height.
-Adjust as necessary.
-WEIGHT Ensure that total load on the vehicle (including operator, passenger, cargo and added accessories) does not exceed recommended load as indicate in the TECHNICAL SPECIFICATIONS section.
-TRAILER If a trailer is towed, be sure its cargo is properly loaded and secured, the covers are latched, the trailer and safety cables are properly latched to vehicle hitch and all the trailer lights work and reflectors are clean.
-Check trailer tire condition and pressure.
-RADIATOR FAN GRILLS Remove any debris from the grills.
+Item Procedure V Gearshift selector Be sure gearshift selector operates normally in both directions and returns to center when released.
+Weight Ensure that total load on the vehicle (including operator, passenger, cargo and added accessories) does not exceed recommended load as indicate on the Tire Pressure and Maximum Load label.
+Trailer If a trailer is towed, be sure: The cargo is properly loaded and secured, The covers are latched, The trailer and safety cables are properly latched to vehicle hitch, All the trailer lights work and reflectors are clean, Tires are in good condition and properly inflated.
+Radiator fan grilles Remove any debris from the grilles.
 Do not clean with a pressure washer because it can damage the radiator fins.
 Clean only with compressed air.